HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 MasterTemplate
 ==============

 Inside the virtual machine runs Linux.
 There are two partitions, one for the main system (/, 20GB) the other for data storage during processing (/data/scratch, 200GB).
 The dcmtk tools provide the DICOM connectivity and run as a system service (ps aux | grep store).
 Processing starts after storescpd receives an image study.
+As processing is data dependent the user needs to select the appropriate processing stream using the AETitle during DICOM send.
+The list of available processing (AETitles) streams is displayed on the web interface.